 As a component of achieving scientific literacy, students must also develop an appreciation for the importance of sustainable development.
-Sustainable development is a decision-making model that considers the needs of both present and future generations, and integrates and balances the health and well-being of the community, the environment, and the impact of economic activities.
+Sustainable development is a decision-making model that considers the needs of both present and future generations, and integrates and balances the impact of economic activities, the environment, and the health and well-being of the community (see Figure 3).
+Educators are encouraged to consult Education for a Sustainable Future (Manitoba Education and Training, 2000), which outlines ways of incorporating precepts, principles, and practices to foster appropriate learning environments that would help direct students toward a sustainable future.
+The document can be accessed online at: